 A late Pleistocene rise in sea level, or marine transgression, removed remnants of a terra rossa palaeosol which had formed over the cemented beach-face deposits of Section 1.
 Coarse shelly material and carbonate sand were deposited by the sea on an erosional platform of the old beach-limestone (Figure 2a).
 These weakly cemented marine deposits are interpreted as part of the marine member of the Rocky Bay Formation, traditionally known as the Devonshire marine unit.

 The protosol, which formed over the Devonshire marine unit, known as the Harrington, was the outcome of a fall in sea level or marine regression.
 It represents colonisation of the emergent marine deposits by vegetation.
-The dune which tops the Rocky Bay succession is small at Section 2.
-However, it is at the end of a substantial ridge of Rocky Bay dunes which extends along much of the north-west shore of St. George’s island.
-As such, it represents a significant island-wide dune-building event coincident with widening beaches towards the end of the last major interglacial period (LIG).
+At this locality, the dune which tops the Rocky Bay succession is small.
+However, it is part of a substantial ridge of Rocky Bay dunes which extends north-eastward along the north-western shore of St. George’s island.
+It represents an island-wide dune-building event coincident with the end of the last major interglacial period (LIG).

-A potential complication in this story is presented by the increasing content of marine shells in the protosol down-slope, in a westerly direction.
+A potential complication in this story is presented by the increasing content of marine shells, within the protosol, down-slope, in a westerly direction.
 This has been interpreted, by Bretz (BR1), as evidence of a second marine transgression which partially submerged the protosol and, through wave action, reworked it at low elevations.
 Alternative explanations are, first, that the intermingled soil and marine material are the result of bioturbation of the Harrington protosol and the subjacent Devonshire marine unit.
-A second explanation is that exceptionally high tides and storm surges may contributed marine marine to the protosol at low elevations as observed.
-In these circumstances, sea level change need not be invoked; albeit a plausible contending explanation.
+A second explanation is that exceptionally high tides and storm surges may have contributed fresh marine material to the protosol at low elevations during its formation.
+In these two circumstances, Bretz’s sea level change need not be invoked; albeit a plausible contending explanation.